antonisstathis/MilitaryServicesDocs/BackEndDocs/CalculateServices.md

 in the calculation.
 This block removes them from the sets in case they are set to free of duty for a specific reason from the user.
 There is a component that does so.

-    The calculateNumberOfOutgoing method is the next one called and just calculates the difference between the soldiers and the services.
+    The calculateNumberOfFreePersonnel method is the next one called and just calculates the difference between the soldiers and the services.
 This number is the number of soldiers that must be set to free of duty.
 The remaining ones will be equal with the number of services that has to be assigned.
 So in the numberOfOutgoing variable i have this number.